-The days are getting shorter and the nights are getting longer (and chillier) now that fall is here in the Northern Hemisphere.
-It’s the time of year when we think about snuggling up by the fire with our loved ones – and a warm drink.
+The days are getting shorter and the nights are getting longer (and chillier) now that fall is here.
+It’s a time to slow down, spend more time indoors with the family.
+Or, snuggle up by the fire with a book, a cozy blanket, and a warm drink.

 Apple Pie Spiced Cider